Fun-with-Garmin-Development/awesome-connect-iq/backlog.md

 [GitHub - danielsiwiec/timebomb: Timebomb game for garmin](https://github.com/danielsiwiec/timebomb).
 Looks like a game.
 Had not run it yet.
 The code seems clean.
 There is even a model passd to the delegate.
 Don't expect sofisticated mechanics/techniques, though.

+[andryuha49/GarminTrexGame](https://github.com/andryuha49/GarminTrexGame) Quite fresh (2020), good readme.
+Game from google chrome.
+(A bit slow, judging from the demo video.
+Not sure if coding/techniques are good.)

 ## example/project collections